MustabshiraA/Sales-Performance-Analysis/README.md

 * The company generated total revenue of approximately $61.68 million and a profit of about $50.52 million.
 This resulted in a high profit margin of approximately 82%, indicating strong cost efficiency and an effective pricing strategy.

-* The business is geographically concentrated, relying heavily on top performing countries (Canada and Australia).
+* The business is geographically concentrated, relying heavily on top-performing countries (Canada and Australia).
 There is a large gap between the top and bottom countries, indicating uneven market penetration.

-* The least demography of buyer type (Seller) contributes the highest revenue.
-This indicates that loosing a few customers in the seller segment will result in a major revenue drop.
+* The least demographic of buyer type (Seller) contributes the highest revenue.
+This indicates that losing a few customers in the seller segment will result in a major revenue drop.

 * The top 5 drugs contribute a significant portion of total revenue, showing that the business relies heavily on a few key products.
 The top 5 drugs contributed approximately $17 million (27%) of Total revenue,  while the Bottom 5 drugs contributed about $2 million ( 3% )of Total revenue